-(7) The CEO may call on or use the financial assurance provided by the licensee under the Waste Avoidance and Resource Recovery Regulations 2008 regulation 15 to cover any costs incurred under subregulation (1) or (2) that are included in the amount of levy payable by a person.
+(2) The CEO may call on or use the financial assurance provided by the licensee under the Waste Avoidance and Resource Recovery Regulations 2008 regulation 15 to cover any costs incurred under regulation 8(4), 9(2C), 11(1) or (2) or 12A(4) that are included in the amount of levy payable by a person.

+[Regulation 12C inserted: Gazette 17 Jun 2016 p.
+2097.]

 12. Amount of levy

 (1) The amount by way of levy that is payable in respect of waste to which these regulations apply that is received at a category 63 landfill premises during a return period is the amount (in dollars) equal to L in the formula —